MatheusBorgesBS/Titanic-Survival-Prediction-with-Random-Forest/README.md

 ## Next Steps
 - Experiment with other classifiers.
 - Implement cross-validation to improve generalization.
+(Done)
 - Enhance the model's performance to increase the Kaggle score.